biocypher/biochatter/docs/api.md

 results), you should implement the necessary logic to handle this.
 You can look at the BLAST fetcher for an example (`blast.py`).

+It may be useful to tune the retries parameter to handle network issues or, as in the case of BLAST, the computational time required to process the query.

 NOTE: if the response is too large for your LLM context window you may have to reduce its size in some way.